Prabhat1503/Pyspark/README.md

    - Alternatively, this project can be run on **Databricks** for ease of setup.

 2. **Run the Script**:
-   - Place the `window_functions_example.py` file in your environment or Databricks workspace.
+   - Place the `win_function` file in your environment or Databricks workspace.
    - Execute the script in a PySpark-enabled environment.

 3. **Output**: